 During the quarter ended June 30, 2014, we entered into agreements with substantially all holders of our 2013 Unit Notes and 2013 Unit Warrants to amend certain terms of the notes and the warrants to essentially conform them to the 2014 Unit Notes and 2014 Unit Warrants.
 We treated the amendments as an extinguishment of debt for accounting purposes and recognized noncash losses on the extinguishment of debt in the aggregate amount of \$526,200 attributable to the amendments.
 We also recognized an additional \$241,800 as a noncash loss on extinguishment of debt as a result of the promissory note, shares of our common stock and warrants issued to Icahn School of Medicine at Mount Sinai in settlement of stem cell technology license maintenance fees and reimbursable patent prosecution costs during the quarter ended June 30, 2014.
-In July 2014, we entered into an agreement with Platinum, as further amended in September 2014, pursuant to which Platinum agreed to convert into our unregistered equity securities all then outstanding Senior Secured Notes and related accrued interest held by Platinum upon our consummation prior to October 31, 2014 of either (i) a Private Financing or a Public Offering, each as defined in the agreement.
-Prior to the agreement, the Senior Secured Notes was treated as an extinguishment of the debt for accounting purposes and we recognized a non-cash loss on the extinguishment of debt in the aggregate amount of \$1,603,400 attributable to the amendment in the quarter ended September 30, 2014.
+In July 2014, we entered into an agreement with PLTG, as further amended in September 2014, pursuant to which PLTG agreed to convert into our unregistered equity securities all then outstanding Senior Secured Notes and related accrued interest held by PLTG upon our consummation prior to October 31, 2014 of either (i) a Private Financing or a Public Offering, each as defined in the agreement.
+Prior to the agreement, the Senior Secured Notes were convertible, at PLTG's option, at any time prior to maturity at a conversion price of \$10.00 per share.
+The modification of the conversion feature in the Senior Secured Notes was treated as an extinguishment of the debt for accounting purposes and we recognized a non-cash loss on the extinguishment of debt in the aggregate amount of \$1,603,400 attributable to the amendment in the quarter ended September 30, 2014.
+In March 2015, we issued 16,667 shares of our common stock valued at \$166,700 in settlement of legal fees related to services provided with respect to certain financing initiatives.
+We recognized a loss on extinguishment of debt in the amount of \$16,700 with respect to this settlement.

 In October 2014, we accepted a cash payment of \$60,000 as settlement in full for a promissory note issued to us in May 2011 for the purchase of shares of our common stock.
-At the time of the payment, the principal and accrued interest due to us on the note receivable was \$194,900, resulting in a noncash loss of \$134,900 related to the settlement recognized in Other Expense in the nine months ended December 31, 2014.
-Other expense in the nine months ended December 31, 2015 reflects the noncash loss on the disposition of a piece of failed lab equipment.
+At the time of the payment, the principal and accrued interest due to us on the note receivable was \$195,000, resulting in a noncash loss of \$135,000 related to the settlement, which was recognized in Other Expense in the year ended March 31, 2015.
+Other expense in the year ended March 31, 2016 reflects the noncash loss on the disposition of a piece of failed lab equipment.